 For many people, this identification is a passport.
 Getting a passport is by far the simplest way to have the needed citizenship identification to travel to and from the United States.
 That’s why we recommend everyone cruise with one (as do Customs and Border Patrol agents we’ve spoken with).

 However, if you are on a tight schedule, a passport may not be feasible.
-Routine processing for a new passport is 4-6 weeks.
-During busy times it can be two months or more to get your document.
+Routine processing for a new passport is currently 6-8 weeks.
+If you pay to expedite the process, it can be 2-3 weeks.

 Then there is the expense.
-A first-time passport holder can expect to spend a minimum of $135 to get a passport.
+A first-time passport holder can expect to spend a minimum of $145 to get a passport.
 The costs can rise when you include photos and expediting the process should you need a new passport quickly.

 Closed Loop Cruises Usually Don’t Require Passports

-With closed loop cruises, you aren’t required to have a passport to return to the United States.
+With closed-loop cruises, you aren’t required to have a passport to return to the United States.
 Instead, you can return with just a birth certificate and a government-issued ID, such as a driver’s license.
 (Just to be sure, it’s a good idea to confirm with your cruise line well in advance.)

-And while it might seem simple at first blush, there are actually some good questions that come up when talking about birth certificates.
-For example, does it have to be notarized?
-Or can you use a copy of your birth certificate instead of the original?
+While it might seem simple at first blush, there are actually some good questions that come up when talking about using your birth certificate for a cruise.

 We answer these questions below…

-As mentioned above, if you are a U.S. citizen taking a closed loop cruise, then you can usually travel using a birth certificate and (if over 16 years old) a non-expired government-issued ID with photo, name, and date of birth.
+As mentioned above, if you are a U.S. citizen taking a closed loop-cruise, then you can usually travel using a birth certificate and (if over 16 years old) a non-expired government-issued ID with photo, name, and date of birth.
 This is usually a driver’s license or government-issued ID card.